ProactiveProgrammers/primality-testing-starter/writing/reflection.md

 #### A function that converts a `bool` into a human readable `str` value

 TODO: Use a fenced code block to provide the requested source code
-TODO: Write at least one paragraph to explain the request source code
+TODO: Write at least one paragraph to explain the requested source code

 #### A function signature that defines the command-line interface for `primality`

 TODO: Use a fenced code block to provide the requested source code
-TODO: Write at least one paragraph to explain the request source code
+TODO: Write at least one paragraph to explain the requested source code

 ### What was the greatest challenge that you faced when completing this assignment?